-Wildhorn is the official helmet supplier of the U.S. ski team and sponsors four-time Olympian Ashley Caldwell, so you know they have to be good.
-The Drift — Ashley’s helmet of choice — is one of our favorites from their line.
-With a low-profile construction that makes it 25% lighter than most competing helmets and an ultra-plush inner liner, you’ll notice that it wears much more comfortable throughout the day.
-The Drift also includes Wildhorn’s FTA (Fine Tune Adjustment) system to ensure a perfect fit no matter what your head shape is.
+Wildhorn is the official helmet supplier of the U.S. Ski Team.
+The Drift — Olympian Ashley Caldwell’s helmet of choice — is one of our favorites from their line.
+With a low-profile construction that makes it 25% lighter than most competing helmets, you’ll notice you can wear it all day without fatigue.
+Wildhorn’s FTA (Fine Tune Adjustment) system ensures a perfect fit, no matter what your head shape is.

-Adjustable venting allows you to customize the amount of airflow depending on the conditions you’re skiing or riding in, and the earpads (audio compatible with an optional accessory) are removable to make the helmet more comfortable in the warmest conditions.
+Adjustable venting allows you to customize the amount of airflow depending on the conditions you’re skiing or riding in.
+The earpads (audio-compatible with an optional accessory) are removable to make the helmet more comfortable during warmer, later-season conditions.
 A durable polycarbonate shell is fused to an inner layer of EPS foam to protect against impacts.
-This is a great helmet, but don’t take our word for it: With an average 4.8 rating on Amazon, it’s one of the best-reviewed helmets on the site.